Throughput Yield (TPY)

 Sometimes only raw material is available at the start so it may be necessary to convert the raw material to expected pieces that it should make, or use a unit of weight at the start and weight out at the end to calculate final yield.

-The unit of measure must be the same for the numerator and denominator throughout the calculation.
+The unit of measure must be the same for the numerator and denominator throughout.

 Calculation (assuming all rework only takes one time to correct):